 Most seniors remain in their own homes for as long as feasible.
 According to research by the AARP, nearly 90 percent of seniors want to stay in their own homes as they age, and 82 percent prefer to stay in place when receiving daily support.
 Live-in or 24-hour elderly care can accommodate these choices and give you peace of mind that they are safe at their desired residence.

-The Difference Between Live-in and 24-Hour Care
+The Difference Between Live in Caregiver and 24-Hour Care

-Although Live in and 24 hour caregivers may appear redundant, the care provided by each is distinct.
+Discover the difference between live in caregiver and 24-hour care services: Although Live in and 24 hour caregivers may appear redundant, the care provided by each is distinct.
 Understanding the distinction will help decide the best option for a senior's situation.

 LIVE IN CARE